 1. Ensure the Relationship Benefits Both Parties

-Unlike the relationship that would result from the one-sided Stellantis approach (described in the Forbes article), Tier 2 suppliers can make concerted effort to engage only in partnerships that are mutually beneficial.
+Unlike the relationship that would result from the one-sided Stellantis approach (described in the Forbes article), Tier 2 automotive suppliers can make a concerted effort to engage only in partnerships that are mutually beneficial.
 Not all automotive Tier 1s will feel they must use a heavy hand in their supplier relationships — and not all business is good business.
 This step is a double-check to prevent your company from taking business or entering arrangements that will be more likely to cause trouble than promote long-term growth.

 It’s a win-win for the Tier 1 auto suppliers, too.
 Purposeful support of and collaboration with their stable of Tier 2 suppliers can help them to reduce their costs and improve quality, ultimately leading to parts with lower costs than seen in other, power-based relationships.